Skip to Content

 New Access to Energy: Midwest and Global Industry Impacts

 Enhanced recovery of natural gas and other fuels from shale rock may significantly change relationships among industries, regions and nations.
-This conference will focus primarily on shifting markets, development opportunities and economic impacts.
+This conference focused primarily on shifting markets, development opportunities and economic impacts.

 2:30 PM